felix86-emu/docs/docs/devs/signals.md

 ### Problems

 While this allows us to fetch the actual `rip` from the faulting `pc`, it has a memory overhead.
 Perhaps a better solution would be identifying all possible faulting points and updating the `gp` register right before they happen.
 However, this could incur a performance penalty.
 Another possibility would be mapping all possible faulting `pc` values to their `rip` directly.
 This should have lower memory overhead, at the expense of having to identify all possible faulting locations.
+Another idea is to compile the block again in temporary memory to figure out exactly how many RISC-V instructions each x86 instruction takes to find the x86 RIP at the point of the faulting instruction.

 [^1]: Realtime signals may have multiple of the same signal being queued.
-We currently don't handle this behavior and only queue the latest, which is the correct behavior for non-realtime signals.
+For those, we use a linked list, where each node is allocated using mmap, to avoid using malloc inside the signal handler.